 To be designated as a "recognised student organisation", the organisation in question must fulfil formal conditions and both qualitative and quantitative criteria as written in the EFSO.
 One part of a student organisation and the student organisation as a whole cannot both receive the title of recognized student organisation.
+A student organisation who is not a legal entity, but is part of a national organization, may be eligible when it can be shown that there is a that there is sufficient evidence of a recognizable and secured position within that national organization.
 Student organisations with a commercial goal or that exploit mostly commercial activities are not applicable for recognition.

 A student organisation that does not meet the requirements for recognition can request the Executive Board for a registration of the organisation.
-Registration as a student organisation is a condition to apply for general facilities for recognized and non-recognized student organisations of the EUR.
+Registration as a student organisation is a condition to apply for general facilities for recognized and registeredstudent organisations of the EUR.
 Student organisations with a commercial objective or mostly commercial activities are not applicable for registration.